-I am a first-year PhD student at McGill University advised by Dr. John Stix.
+I am a second-year PhD student at McGill University advised by Dr. John Stix.
 My research interests are in geological hazards, remote sensing, environmental science and landscape evolution.
 My PhD research centers on leveraging drone technology to investigate volcanic systems.
-My approach involves collecting a wide array of data, such as volcanic gas emissions, thermal infrared imaging, photogrammetry, and LiDAR, with the aim of comprehensively evaluating volcanic eruption hazards.
+My approach involves collecting a wide array of data, such as volcanic gas emissions, thermal infrared imaging, photogrammetry, and LiDAR, to better understand the factors leading to phreatic eruptions and improve their forecast.
 I completed my Master's degree in Geology at the State University of New York at Binghamton, where I was advised by Dr. Jeffrey T. Pietras and funded as a Fulbright Scholar.
-My masters thesis focused on the sedimentology and XRF-based chemostratigraphy of the Trenton Group carbonates in the Taconic Foreland Basin in New York.

 Outside of the office, you'll find me hiking, swimming, or cooking Argentinian dishes and pastries.